A Tosca production RomeConcerts style, in which the audience surrounds the stage!

 The show Tosca includes un option of dinner or light dinner at the Zagara Restaurant, a two-minute walk from our hall.

-The doors open half an hour before the start of the show.
+The doors open 10-15 minutes before the start of the show.

 The show lasts about 90 minutes and is 3 acts, with 2 short intervals.